pyexcel/pyexcel-xls/README.rst

 .. image:: https://pypip.in/implementation/pyexcel-xl/badge.png
     :target: https://pypi.python.org/pypi/pyexcel-xl

-**pyexcel-xl** is a tiny wrapper library to read, manipulate and write data in xls, xlsx and xlsm fromat.
+**pyexcel-xl** is a tiny wrapper library to read, manipulate and write data in xls format and it can read xlsx and xlsm fromat.
 You are likely to use it with `pyexcel <https://github.com/chfw/pyexcel>`_.

 Installation
 ============